 An example of an FMO matrix is shown below in table 1.
 Figure 5 shows how the fluorescence spread from other channels can affect the data, and therefore why it is important to ensure that you position your gates accordingly, considering the fluorescence spread.

 PE-A750 - FMO

 PE-Cy5 - FMO

-Figure 5.
+Fig. 5.
 Use of FMO controls to determine fluorescence spread and to set accurate gates.
 Dot plots showing the spread of fluorescence into the PE-Cy5 channel in the FMO-PE-Cy5 control compared to the unstained control allowing correct gating (black dotted line) for the fully stained sample.

-Controls include known negative samples and known positive samples.
-Examples of these are: cells known from the literature to either express or lack expression of the antigen of interest, cells where the antigen has been knocked down or out, using RNAi or CRISPR technology to produce a negative cell, or cells which have been transfected and the antigen is being over expressed to ensure positive staining.
-For some experiments such as cytokine release measurement, an unstimulated and fully stimulated sample is important to determine both positive results and the dynamic range of fluorescence staining.
+In addition to staining and isotype controls, you should also consider biological controls that will enable you to determine staining specificity and experimental limitations.
+Biological controls are important for all staining, but especially for intracellular staining, which can have higher background fluorescence than cell surface staining.
+Controls include known negative and positive samples.
+Examples of these are: cells known from the literature to either express or lack expression of the antigen of interest, cells where the antigen has been knocked down or out using RNAi or CRISPR technology, or cells which have been transfected and the antigen is being over expressed to ensure positive staining.
+An example is shown in Figure 7 where human peripheral blood has been stained for CD66b; cells within the lymphocyte gate are negative, whereas the granulocytes are positive as expected.

 Fig. 7.
 Use of a biological control.
 Human peripheral blood was stained for the granulocyte specific marker CD66b (MCA216F) and counterstained for CD16 (MCA1193).
 Lymphocytes were negative for CD66b whereas granulocytes were positive showing specific antibody staining.